Spectral decomposition of atomic structures in heterogeneous cryo-EM: Introduction

 where $\{ Y_i\}_{i=1}^n$ are the 2D images in the cryo-EM dataset.

-This is a non-convex minimization problem, and we may use stochastic gradient descent (SGD) to approximate a solution.
-As it is usual when applying iterative methods to approximate the solution of a non-convex problem, the success of the method heavily depends on the initialization of the parameters, in this case the vectors $\mathbf{a}_k$ and $\mathbf{b}_k$ in \eqref{spectral decomp intro}.
+This is a non-convex minimisation problem, and we may use stochastic gradient descent (SGD) to approximate a solution.
+The SGD algorithm is implemented by randomly dividing the set of images in batches and, at each step, computing the gradient using only the data in one of the batches.
+This procedure is iterated through several epochs, after which the partition in batches is re-shuffled.
+As it is usual when applying iterative methods to approximate the solution of a non-convex problem, the success of the method heavily depends on the initialisation of the parameters, in this case the vectors $\mathbf{a}_k$ and $\mathbf{b}_k$ in \eqref{spectral decomp intro}.
 Here is where the known conformation of the macromolecule, represented by the parameters $(\Theta_0, \Psi_0)$, becomes very important.
-Indeed, for the initialization of the iterative method, we simply set all the parameters $\mathbf{a}_k$ and $\mathbf{b}_k$ to be equal to $0$, so that the prediction of the atomic model for all the particles at the initialization is the known conformation.
+Indeed, for the initialisation of the iterative method, we simply set all the parameters $\mathbf{a}_k$ and $\mathbf{b}_k$ to be equal to $0$, so that the prediction of the atomic model for all the particles at the initialisation is the known conformation.
 This provides a reasonable initial guess for the atomic model of each particle, which is then deformed, changing the conformation of the macromolecule, in order to improve the predictions to better fit the cryo-EM dataset.